 The Occupational Therapy Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P.O.
 Box 31220, Bethesda, MD 20824-1220, phone (301) 652-AOTA (www.aota.org).
-Graduates of the program will be eligible to sit for the national certification examination for the Occupational Therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
+Graduates of the program will be eligible to sit for the national certification examination for the Occupational Therapist administered by the National Board for Certification in Occupational Therapist, Registered (OTR).
 Most states require licensure in order to practice.
-State licenses are usually based on the results of the NBCOT
+State licenses are usually based on the results of the NBCOT certification Examination, attain state licensure, or complete fieldwork.